 What do I need to do if I am delegated to enter details of high-risk work onto the database on behalf of a certifying gasfitter or electrical inspector?

-Delegates must be authorised by a certifying gasfitter or electrical inspector to enter information onto the database on their behalf.
-A delegate’s details must be entered into the profile of the certified gasfitter or electrical inspector to authorise that person as their delegate.
+Delegates must be authorised by a certifying gasfitter, electrical inspector or electrical worker to enter information in to the database on their behalf.
+A delegate’s details must be entered into the profile of the certified gasfitter, electrical inspector or electrical worker to authorise that person as their delegate.

-Delegates must have their own igovt logon/RealMe login and register to access the database.
+Delegates must have their own RealMe login and register to access the database.

-Once a delegate is registered on the database, they can then enter information on high-risk work on behalf of a certified gasfitter or electrical inspector.
+Once a delegate is registered on the database, they can then enter information on high-risk work on behalf of a certified gasfitter, electrical inspector or electrical worker.

 Can a delegate enter information for a record they are not delegated to – i.e. change details on another record?